 - Lackluster storytelling

-If we had to make a choice between Skyrim and Fallout 4, the choice would be Skyrim, and it isn’t even close.
+If we had to choose just one out of Skyrim and 4, the choice would be Skyrim, and it isn’t even close.
 The story and game world are far better developed, and the magic system gives you plenty of options.
-The modding community is also very active, so you can play the game exactly as you desire.
-The only thing Fallout 4 does better is combat.
+Don’t get us wrong, we love both of these , but Skyrim is a class above.

 If you’ve already played Skyrim and you want to play more games like it, we’ve got you covered.
 Check out our guide to the best games like Skyrim that are worth playing.